siddharthML/Machine-Learning-Projects/Algorithmic Trading with R/README.md

 ![AlgoTrade](https://images-na.ssl-images-amazon.com/images/I/41fubq1c4nL._SX348_BO1,204,203,200_.jpg)

 **Unfortunately**, this book became outdated pretty quickly as the yahoo APIs along with some code formatting in R changed.
-I have updated the code till chapter 7 of this book.
+I have updated the code till chapter 7 (Simulation and Backtesting) of this book.
 Haven't had a chance to come back and update the remaining 3 chapters.

 ## Contents